5/13/2025

 Chief Executive Officer

-So thanks everybody for the questions today and the dialogue.
+So thanks, everybody, for the questions today and the dialogue.
 It was fun and appreciated.
-I wanna conclude by thanking our customers and our partners for their support and trust, and most importantly, our employees here at CyberArk who wake up every day and make sure we can deliver strong quarters like we did today.
-When we think about a world where identity security is an imperative, we feel ready to respond, continue to grow, and drive durable growth for the future.
-Thanks everybody.
+I want to conclude by thanking our customers and our partners for their support and trust, and most importantly, our employees here at CyberArk who wake up every day and make sure we can deliver strong quarters like we did today.
+You know, when we think about a world where identity security is an imperative, we feel ready to respond, continue to grow, and drive durable growth for the future.
+Thanks, everybody.

 speaker